SAP-archive/cloud-sample-spaceflight-hana/docs/ex0.5.md

     16:15:20 (DIBuild) ********** End of /cloud-sample-spaceflight-hana Build Log **********
     ```

     Make a note of the table names `TECHED_FLIGHT_TRIP_AIRPORTS` and `TECHED_FLIGHT_TRIP_EARTHROUTES`.
-In a leter exercise, we will need to reference these tables by their generated name and not by the entity names used in the referenced [`flight-model.cds`](https://github.com/SAP/cloud-sample-spaceflight/blob/master/db/flight-model.cds) file.
+In a later exercise, we will need to reference these tables by their generated name and not by the entity names used in the referenced [`flight-model.cds`](https://github.com/SAP/cloud-sample-spaceflight/blob/master/db/flight-model.cds) file.

 1. As a result of running the CDS Compiler, you will now find that your `db/src/gen` folder has been populated.
 These are the files that now need to be deployed to your HANA HDI Container.

-## 0.5.2 Deploy The Compiled Data Model to HANA
+## 0.5.2 Deploy the Compiled Data Model to HANA

-1. Before starting the deploy process, it is worth first clearing console output.
+1. Before starting the deploy process, it is worth first clearing the console output.
 To do this, Select View -> "Clear Console" from the Web IDE menu running across the top of the screen

 1. In order to deploy the generated `.hdbcds` to your HDI Container, right-click on the `db` folder and select Build -> Build